Miryeong1235/COMM2216-user-guide/docs/create_new_table.md

 ??? example "Example code for population"
     a

 2. Click a left thunder icon to run the queries in the same manner.

+!!! warning
     You only have to run the queries once.

-!!! info
 You will see the status of queries in Action Output.
 Green check marks mean good, yellow triangles mean warning.
 Red is error.

-3. Right click on the schema you created and select [Refresh All] to refresh the schema.
+3. Right-click on the schema you created and select "Refresh All" to refresh the schema.

 !!! success

-    Now you successfully created a new table.
+    Now you successfully created new tables.